peteroupc/encoding/docs/PeterO.Text.Encodings.md

   * (a)  `ISO-2022-JP`  supports several escape sequences that shift into different encodings, including a Katakana, a Kanji, and an ASCII encoding (with ASCII as the default).

   * (b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's coded character set, which is encoded using a limited subset of ASCII.
-The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.
+The plus symbol (U + 002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.

   * The Encoding Standard also defines a <b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as  `hz-gb-2312` .